 - 1 tablespoon liquid glucose or light corn syrup

-- flavorless oil (such as vegetable or sunflower)
+- flavorless oil such as vegetable oil or sunflower oil

 - 3 tablespoon cornstarch or cornflour